cmci/HTManalysisCourse/CentreCourseProtocol.md

 	for val in profile:
 		print val

+The second line of this code is the constructor that creates an instance of class ProfilePlot.The constructor in this case uses an argument.
+See the [Javadoc](http://rsbweb.nih.gov/ij/developer/api/ij/gui/ProfilePlot.html).
+The class ProfilePlot has three different constructors.

+* ProfilePlot()
+* ProfilePlot(ImagePlus imp)
+* ProfilePlot(ImagePlus imp, boolean averageHorizontally)

+We could use any of these three constructors.
+The most basic one would be

+	pf = ProfilePlot()

+but then we have not specified an image where we get the intensity profile.
+This is not usable at all.
+For this reason, we use

+	pf = ProfilePlot(imp)

+to specify the image that we want to work on in the constructor.

-We combine this with the python package csv to write the output to a comma separated value text file.
+We now combine the above code with the python package csv to write the output to a comma separated value text file.

 	import csv